Glamazonian Airways

-"Glamazonian Airways" is the second episode of the seventh season of RuPaul's Drag Race.
-The episode aired on March 9, 2015, and features a Rusical (musical theatre challenge).
-Olivia Newton-John and Jordin Sparks serve as guest judges, alongside regular panelists RuPaul, Michelle Visage, and Carson Kressley.
+"Glamazonian Airways" is the second episode of the seventh season of the American television series RuPaul's Drag Race.
+It originally aired on March 9, 2015, and features a Rusical (musical theatre challenge).
+Olivia Newton-John and Jordin Sparks are guest judges, alongside regular panelists RuPaul, Michelle Visage, and Carson Kressley.
 Moby and Jamal Sims also make guest appearances, the former to help judge the mini-challenge and the latter to offer choreography coaching to contestants for the main challenge.

 Ginger Minj and Trixie Mattel win the episode's mini-challenge.
 Ginger Minj also wins the main challenge, and Sasha Belle is eliminated from the competition after placing in the bottom two and losing a lip-sync against Katya to "Twist of Fate" by Newton-John.

 Episode

 Ginger Minj (left) was a winner of the episode's mini-challenge as well as the main challenge; Sasha Belle (right) was eliminated from the competition.

-In the Werk Room, RuPaul greets the contestants and reveals the mini-challenge, which has the contestants "give face" while members of the Pit Crew use a leaf blower.
+In the Werk Room, RuPaul greets the contestants and reveals the mini-challenge, which tasks contestants with "giving face" while members of the Pit Crew use a leaf blower.
 Moby makes a guest appearance to help judge the mini-challenge.
-Ginger Minj and Trixie Mattel win, and therefore serve as team captains for the main challenge.
+Ginger Minj and Trixie Mattel are declared the winners, and therefore serve as team captains for the main challenge.

 RuPaul introduces the main challenge, which requires the contestants to perform a lip-synced (or spoken word) and choreographed pre-flight safety presentation for Glamazonian Airways.
 Ginger Minj's team includes Jaidynn Diore Fierce, Jasmine Masters, Kandy Ho, Kennedy Davenport, Mrs. Kasha Davis, and Sasha Belle.
 Trixie Mattel's team includes Katya, Max, Miss Fame, Pearl, and Violet Chachki.
 While the two teams decide on roles, RuPaul meets with each group for status updates.
 The contestants receive choreography coaching from Jamal Sims on the main stage.
 Back in the Werk Room, the contestants get ready for the runway and discuss which skills they think a good drag performer should have.
 Later, Miss Fame shares about the experience of losing a family member to murder at a young age.